-8.1.1.25 Basic accessibility profile for IPTV system can optionally avoid covering important information of original main video with sign language video.
+8.1.1.25 Basic profile for IPTV system can optionally avoid covering important information of original main video with sign language video.
 (OR-16)

-8.1.1.26 Basic accessibility profile for IPTV system can optionally turn on/off audio description.
+8.1.1.26 Basic profile for IPTV system can optionally turn on/off audio description.
 (OR-17)

-8.1.1.27 Basic accessibility profile for IPTV system can optionally adjust volume of audio description.
+8.1.1.27 Basic profile for IPTV system can optionally adjust volume of audio description.
 (OR-18)

-8.1.1.28 Basic accessibility profile for IPTV system can optionally read letters and description of button on the screen.
+8.1.1.28 Basic profile for IPTV system can optionally read letters and description of button on the screen.
 (OR-19)

-8.1.1.29 Basic accessibility profile for IPTV system can optionally select from multiple audio descriptions.
+8.1.1.29 Basic profile for IPTV system can optionally select from multiple audio descriptions.
 (OR-20)

-8.1.1.30 Basic accessibility profile for IPTV system can optionally synchronize audio description with the main video during the playback mode, including slow motion.
+8.1.1.30 Basic profile for IPTV system can optionally synchronize audio description with the main video during the playback mode, including slow motion.
 (OR-21)

-8.1.1.31 Basic accessibility profile for IPTV system can optionally play in slow motion, pause-and-play.
+8.1.1.31 Basic profile for IPTV system can optionally play in slow motion, pause-and-play.
 (OR-22)

-8.1.1.32 Basic accessibility profile for IPTV system can optionally hold the language setting of audio description when multiple audio descriptions are supported.
+8.1.1.32 Basic profile for IPTV system can optionally hold the language setting of audio description when multiple audio descriptions are supported.
 (OR-23)

-8.1.1.33 Basic accessibility profile for IPTV system can optionally adjust sound quality of audio description.
+8.1.1.33 Basic profile for IPTV system can optionally adjust sound quality of audio description.
 (OR-24)

-8.1.1.34 Basic accessibility profile for IPTV system can optionally avoid interfering original main audio with audio description.
+8.1.1.34 Basic profile for IPTV system can optionally avoid interfering original main audio with audio description.
 (OR-25)

 8.1.2 Enhanced profile

-8.1.2.1 It is required that the Basic profile is a subset of the enhanced accessibility profile.
+8.1.2.1 It is required that the Basic profile is a subset of the enhanced profile.
 (R-10)

-8.1.2.2 It is required that the enhanced accessibility profile for IPTV system can change font style of the caption text.
+8.1.2.2 It is required that the enhanced profile for IPTV system can change font style of the caption text.
 (R-11)

-8.1.2.3 It is required that the enhanced accessibility profile for IPTV system can hold the language setting of caption when multiple captions are supported.
+8.1.2.3 It is required that the enhanced profile for IPTV system can hold the language setting of caption when multiple captions are supported.
 (Function of holding the language setting.
 When a user changes channels, the user can get the same language caption as in the previous channel).
 (R-12)

-8.1.2.4 It is required that the enhanced accessibility profile for IPTV system can turn on/off overlaid sign language.
+8.1.2.4 It is required that the enhanced profile for IPTV system can turn on/off overlaid sign language.
 (R-13)

-8.1.2.5 It is required that the enhanced accessibility profile for IPTV system can select from multiple sign languages.
+8.1.2.5 It is required that the enhanced profile for IPTV system can select from multiple sign languages.
 (R-14)

-8.1.2.6 It is required that the enhanced accessibility profile for IPTV system can change video size of sign language.
+8.1.2.6 It is required that the enhanced profile for IPTV system can change video size of sign language.
 (R-15)

-8.1.2.7 It is required that the enhanced accessibility profile for IPTV system can change video position of sign language.
+8.1.2.7 It is required that the enhanced profile for IPTV system can change video position of sign language.
 (R-16)

-8.1.2.8 It is required that the enhanced accessibility profile for IPTV system can turn on/off audio description.
+8.1.2.8 It is required that the enhanced profile for IPTV system can turn on/off audio description.
 (R-17)

-8.1.2.9 It is required that the enhanced accessibility profile for IPTV system can adjust volume of audio description.
+8.1.2.9 It is required that the enhanced profile for IPTV system can adjust volume of audio description.
 (R-18)

-8.1.2.10 It is required that the enhanced accessibility profile for IPTV system can read letters and description of button on the screen.
+8.1.2.10 It is required that the enhanced profile for IPTV system can read letters and description of button on the screen.
 (R-19)

-8.1.2.11 It is required that the enhanced accessibility profile for IPTV system can select from multiple audio descriptions.
+8.1.2.11 It is required that the enhanced profile for IPTV system can select from multiple audio descriptions.
 (R-20)

 8.1.3 Main profile

-8.1.3.1 It is required that the Enhanced profile is subset of the main accessibility profile.
+8.1.3.1 It is required that the Enhanced profile is subset of the main profile.
 (R-21)

-8.1.3.2 It is required that the main accessibility profile for IPTV system can synchronize captions with video.
+8.1.3.2 It is required that the main profile for IPTV system can synchronize captions with video.
 (R-22)

-8.1.3.3 It is required that the main accessibility profile for IPTV system can synchronize caption with the main video during the playback mode, including slow motion.
+8.1.3.3 It is required that the main profile for IPTV system can synchronize caption with the main video during the playback mode, including slow motion.
 (R-23)